 Details regarding the gameplay and world map featured in Xbox Game Studios and 343 Industries’ canceled Halo battle royale title have allegedly been leaked.

-In his latest video on his YouTube channel, Rebs Gaming shared brand news details regarding the gameplay and world map featured in the canceled battle royale title.
+In his latest video on his YouTube channel, Rebs Gaming shared brand new details regarding the gameplay and world map featured in the canceled battle royale title.
 He mentioned that Halo fans have waited over two years to learn the truth about the unannounced game codenamed Project Tatanka.
 A few days ago, he spoke to a former Halo developer who worked on and tested Tatanka, and shared specific information regarding the game to him.

 Beginning with gameplay details, Rebs mentioned that Tatanka started as a battle royale mode for Halo Infinite that would tie into Joe Staten’s campaign narrative.
 The map took place on some of the smaller fragments of Zeta Halo, and each fragment contained different biomes and man-cannons to launch players to other fragments.
 Players would have started each match in a launch bay and dropped into the map in ODST drop pods.
 Besides eliminating other teams, players could complete mini-objectives to receive power items, equipment, and partial overshields.
 Additionally, vehicles would be dropped in the from Pelicans throughout the match for players to fight over.
 This included a Falcon.
 If a player would get taken down, they would get turned into an AI bubble that could float around and be revived.